harshadoddi1905/sales-dashboard-project/README.md

 # Sales & Revenue Performance Dashboard

 ## Project Overview
-This project analyzes sales data and builds an interactive dashboard to visualize business performance and insights.
+This project focuses on analyzing sales data to uncover business insights and build an interactive dashboard for decision-making.
+The solution includes data cleaning using Python and data visualization using Power BI, providing a complete end-to-end analytics workflow.

 ## Tools Used
-- Python (Pandas)
+- Python (Pandas,NumPy)
 - Power BI
 - GitHub